ubuntu-mate/ubuntu-mate.org/_drafts/2020-03-31-ubuntu-mate-focal.md

 ## Magnus

-Most desktop environments are lacking a screen magnifier, which is an essential application for visually impaired 👓 computer users, as well as accurate graphical design or detail work.
-One of the reasons we ship Compiz in Ubuntu MATE is because it has an excellent screen magnifier and was our solution for people who need magnification 🔍
+Most desktop environments are lacking a screen magnifier, which is an essential application for visually impaired :eyeglasses: computer users, as well as accurate graphical design or detail work.
+One of the reasons we ship Compiz in Ubuntu MATE is because it has an excellent screen magnifier and was our solution for people who need magnification :mag:

 {:.center}
 ![Magnus for zooming into the screen](/images/blog/eoan/magnus.png)